babarrett/g80-9009/display-functions.md

-## Display Functions available on the G80-9009 keyboard
+## Display Functions and Operations available on the G80-9009 keyboard

 ### What this is:

-TODO:  more here once I have the keyboard in hand.
+These tests were done with the keyboard powered up through the Host port, but not connected through PS/2 or USB to a computer.

-These are available with connection methods 2, 3, and 4.
+These are available with connection methods 2, 3, and 4, but not 1.

 ## Built-in functions